Sloydeath/Pets-Spring/README.md

     https://github.com/Sloydeath/Pets-Spring.git
     ```

-2. If you want to run app in cf with H2 database, you should delete postgres service from manifest.yml.
-   If you want to rup app in cf with Postgres database, you should add postgres service in manifest.yml
-3. Build project with command:
+2. Build project with command:
+    ```
     mvn clean install

-4. Install cf CLI on your computer.
-5. Sign up on the site and create trial account:
     ```

+3. Install cf CLI on your computer.
+4. Sign up on the site and create trial account:
+   ```
    https://account.hanatrial.ondemand.com/
    ```
-6. To log in to the cf CLI:
+5. To log in to the cf CLI:
     * Run in cmd:
       ```
       cf login -a API-URL -u USERNAME -p PASSWORD -o ORG -s SPACE